-A. The Union and/or the employee shall furnish to the Department/Agency, a signed copy of the Union dues/agency fees deduction card that contains a waiver authorizing the use of his/her Social Security Number for the purposes of conducting business between the Union and the Commonwealth.
-The Union and the Commonwealth agree that employee Social Security Numbers will not be released to any third party outside of the business relationship existing between the Union and the Commonwealth, unless directed in writing, by the employee.

-NAGE further agrees that should it improperly disclose, release or distribute the social security numbers of employees in bargaining units 1, 3 and 6, it will indemnify the Commonwealth for any and all damages resulting from such improper disclosure by the NAGE.
+- A. The Union and/or the employee shall furnish to the Employer, a signed copy of the Union dues/agency fees deduction card that contains a waiver authorizing the use of his/her Social Security Number for the purposes of conducting business between the Union and the Commonwealth or Employer.
+The Union and the Employer agree that employee Social Security Numbers will not be released to any third party outside of the business relationship existing between the Union and the Commonwealth or Employer, unless directed in writing, by the employee. - The Union further agrees that should it improperly disclose, release or distribute the social security numbers of employees in bargaining D, it will indemnify the Commonwealth and Employer for any and all damages resulting from such improper disclosure by the Union. - B. The Employer shall continue to provide the Union with the same or similar information concerning members of the bargaining unit as it currently provides.
+In the event the Commonwealth discontinues providing the Union any of the information it currently provides concerning members of the bargaining unit, the Employer will meet with the Union to discuss the availability of alternative methods of providing the same or similar information.